-The once common California grizzly bear (also official state animal) portrays strength, the star represents sovereignty, the red color signifies courage, and the white background stands for purity.
+The once common California grizzly bear (also the official state animal) portrays strength; the star represents sovereignty; the red color signifies courage; and the white background stands for purity.

 The Bear Flag Revolt

 On June 14, 1846, a small band of settlers marched on the Mexican garrison at Sonoma and took the commandant prisoner.
 They issued a proclamation which declared California to be a Republic independent of Mexico.
 This uprising became known as the Bear Flag Revolt (after the hastily-designed flag depicting a grizzly bear and a five pointed star over a red bar and the words "California Republic."